 We all know what skiers and riders really want – a white Christmas.
-Neither the winter warlock nor our most ski-friendly meteorologists can guarantee that.
+Neither the winter warlock nor our most ski-friendly meteorologists can guarantee that, though early season snow is promising!
 So back to finding that perfect gift, without a huge hit to the wallet (read: so you have enough money left over to ski or board yourself).
 Here are a few of fun things for skiers to give and receive, on the cheap.

 SmartWool PhD Ski Socks